How to Generate Email Leads to Grow Your Small Business

 When you’re just starting to figure out how to generate email leads, it’s easy to trip over a few common pitfalls.
 Avoiding these mistakes will save you time, frustration, and lost subscribers.

-• Ignoring mobile optimization.
-With as many as 65% of emails now being read on mobile devices, it’s safe to say that people are likely reading your emails on their phone.
-If your sign-up forms or emails don’t look good on mobile, you’ll lose potential leads.
+• Forgetting about mobile.
+With as many as 65% of emails now being read on mobile devices, your sign-up forms and emails have to look great on a small screen.
+If they don’t, you’re losing leads.

 Steer clear of these mistakes and you’ll be well on your way to building a healthy, engaged email list that supports your business for the long haul.